cybersemics/em/README.md

 # em

-**em** is a general-purpose, structured, contextual writing app.
-Thoughts are represented as a graph (i.e. network) and rendered as a hierarchy of adjacency.
+**em** is a multi-hierarchical mind-mapping app for personal sensemaking.
+Thoughts are represented as a graph (i.e. network) and rendered as a hierarchy of adjacencies.

 **em**'s user experience is designed to mirror the properties of the conceptual mind, including focal constraint, contextuality, nonlinearity, and associative connectivity.